Table of Contents

 2. Georgia Bill of Sale Requirements

 Georgia requires all vehicle and vessel sales transactions to be recorded with a bill of sale.
 Bills of sale are to be submitted to the Georgia Department of Revenue (DOR) in order to register vehicles, and the Georgia Wildlife Resources Division (WRD) for registering vessels.
-The DOR provides an official form, Form T-7, on its website, and the WRD provides the Certified True Bill of Sale for Vessels, though you can draft your own bills of sale, if you choose to do so.
+The DOR provides an official form, Form T-7, on its website, and the WRD provides the Certified Form for Vessels, though you can draft your own bills of sale, if you choose to do so.
 The document simply records that the purchase has taken place and serves as a valuable receipt for both the seller and the buyer.

 Like all DOR and WDR forms, official bills of sale are only printed in English, though translators can be brought to the offices to aid in the filling out of forms.